· July 8, 2026

 → Book a Vital Signal Check

-Perimenopause Estrogen Dump: Common Questions
+Perimenopause Estrogen Dumping Symptoms: Common Questions

 How long does estrogen turbulence last in perimenopause?
 Erratic fluctuations typically intensify through the late 40s and into the perimenopausal transition, often peaking in the final year or two before the last period.
 Supporting clearance pathways, addressing gut dysbiosis, and stabilizing the nervous system baseline can substantially reduce symptom severity even while hormonal fluctuation continues.